big img

 Cataracts Surgery Treatment Step-by-Step

-1. Pre-Operative Measurements To Determine The Correct Cataract Treatment
+1. Pre-Operative Measurements to Determine The Correct Cataract Treatment

-2. Cataract Surgery Procedure
+2. Cataract Surgery Procedure to Remove & Replace Clouded Lens

 3. Cataract Post-Surgery Treatment & Recovery